Author: Abhishek Nag

 4. Understanding the Pulse of Emerging Markets

 Millennial partners often operate at the edge of market innovation.
 Thanks to our diverse talent pool, we can understand and engage with their target audiences—whether it’s Gen Z consumers, mobile-first users in emerging markets, or tech-savvy early adopters.
-That alignment leads to faster product-market fit
+That alignment leads to faster product-market fit.

 5. Authenticity That Builds Long-Term Bonds